 What to look for when choosing an ISP:

-The news has recently been reporting some major Internet companies who resell the NBN and have promoted speeds they can’t deliver.
+The news has recently been reporting some major Internet companies who resell the services from the national broadband provider have promoted speeds they can’t deliver.
 So, when you’re shopping for an Internet provider, your first questions should be: What is the minimum speed I can expect to receive?
 It would be good to understand if they will reach this speed during peak periods.

 Once installed, you can use free (independent) speed tests to verify what you’re getting.
 Sites such as www.speedtest.net will show you what upload and download performance you’re seeing.